ryo0ka/MLTwitterHandleDetection/README.md

 # MLTwitterHandleDetection
-Twitter username detection sample for Magic Leap.
+Twitter username detection sample for Magic Leap in Unity.

-Using Google Cloud Vision API, the demo app will recognize texts that the AR glasses are seeing & extract Twitter handles.
+Using Google Cloud Vision API, the demo will recognize Twitter handles that user is seeing.

-For now with the current ML1 device and reasonable WiFi connection,
+Unresolved challenges in this demo:

-1. Camera resolution is not sufficient for the best UX.
-Currently user will have to hold the text source (PC display or smartphone) very close to the AR glasses in order to recognize texts sufficiently.
-This can be resolved "over time" as AR glasses improve hardware-wise.
-Though, that could contribute to another bottleneck observed:
+1. Camera resolution is not sufficiently large.
+User has to get very close to the text source (PC display or smartphone) in order for Google Vision to recognize texts on the display stably.
-2. Network latency or/and Cloud API's response speed is not sufficient for the best UX.
-With a 200mbps WiFi connection, Google Cloud Vision's REST API call takes ~2.5 secs per image of 960x1080 pixels.
+2. Network latency or/and Cloud API's response speed is not sufficiently high in order to upload/process high-res images.
+One call overall takes ~2.5 secs per 960x1080 pixels on a stable 200mbps WiFi connection.

-Overall this feature is experimental for the current hardware situation and probably not ready for production yet.
+Some intermediate features that might be useful for you:

+1. Google Vision client for text recognition (`GVTextClient.cs`), hiccup-free, probably usable in any platforms (except WebGL), built on top of UniRx async/await framework for Unity 2018 and later.
+2. Async readback of Magic Leap camera feed (`MLAsyncCaptureDevice.cs`).
+The class uses Magic Leap's "camera preview" feature and a compute shader (`Demo/Resources/AsyncRead.compute`) to extract the camera's frames without causing a hiccup on UI thread.
+This approach can produce an image per ~5 frames, which is a good enough latency for cloud-based image recognition.
+This approach is more convenient than the "official" approach (`MLCaptureDevice.cs`) because it gives you a raw image instead of a JPEG, so that you can optimize the image (e.g. reduce dimension) for uploading to cloud.

+Feel free to reuse any part of the project under MIT license and ask any questions.
+Remember to hit Star above, and please Like/RT the demo on Twitter: https://twitter.com/ryoichirooka/status/1115499972294656000